poojapk0605/AskNEU/Model Pipeline/Model Evaluation/Readme.md

 ## Evaluation Metrics

 The system evaluates model responses on 5 RAGAS metrics, which may include:
+    - Relevance: Does the response directly address the query?
+Does it stay on-topic and relate well to the question?
-- Faithfulness: Measures if the generated answer is factually consistent with the ground truth
+    - Accuracy: Is the information provided factually correct?
+Does the answer align with the provided ground truth?
-- Answer Relevancy: Assesses how relevant the answer is to the question
-- And other applicable metrics based on the RAGAS framework
+    - Completeness: Does the response cover all necessary aspects of the question?
+Are there any important details left out?
+    - Clarity: Is the response easy to understand?
+Is the language clear, and is the meaning conveyed effectively?
+    - Conciseness: Is the response free from unnecessary information?
+Does it avoid verbosity while answering thoroughly?

 ## CI/CD Integration